-Accounting principles generally accepted in the United States of America require the Management's Discussion and Analysis and the budgetary comparison information be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
-We applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the USA, which consisted of inquires of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquires, the basic financial statements and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limed procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 3-9, budgetary comparison information on pages 53-56, and Pension and OPEB schedules on pages 57-65 be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with the auditing standards generally accepted in the USA, which consisted of inquires of management about the methods of preparing the information and comparing the information for consistency with the management's responses to our basic financial statements.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively compromise the Town's basic financial statements.
-The combining fund financial statements and supplementary schedules are presented for purposes of additional analysis and are not required part of the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Brooklyn, Ct's basic financial statements.
+The combining and individual nonmajor fund financial statements and supplements and supplemental schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining fund financial statements and supplementary schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other additional procedures in accordance with auditing standards generally accepted in the USA.
-In our opinion, the combining and individual fund financial statements and schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The combining and individual nonmajor fund financial statements and supplemental schedules are the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+As described in the Basis for Disclaimer of Opinion paragraph, we do not express an opinion on the combining and individual nonmajor fund financial statements and supplemental schedules.

-In accordance with Government Auditing Standards, we have also issued our report dated June 20, 2018 on our consideration of the Town's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integrate part of an audit performed in accordance with Government Auditing Standards in considering the Town's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated June 21, 2019, on our consideration of the Town of Brooklyn, Ct's internal control over financial reporting and agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Town of Brooklyn, CT's internal control over financial reporting and compliance.